StellarisCommands.com

 Examples

-Here are examples of how to use reloadfx.
+Here is an example of how to use reloadfx.

 This command will reload the file 'arrow.fx.'